whitestranger7/react-native-orientation-turbo/docs/ADVANCED_USAGE.md

   // Required for orientation control func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {
-    return OrientationTurboImpl.shared.getSupportedInterfaceOrientations()
+    return OrientationTurbo.shared.getSupportedInterfaceOrientations()
   }
 }
 ```

-**State Synchronization**: When you call `OrientationTurboImpl.shared` methods in AppDelegate, the orientation state is automatically maintained in the singleton and will be accessible when your React Native JavaScript code loads.
+**State Synchronization**: When you call `OrientationTurbo.shared` methods in AppDelegate, the orientation state is automatically maintained in the singleton and will be accessible when your React Native JavaScript code loads.

 ### Android - MainActivity Integration